Basic Usage: CPU Based Resources With Slurm

 Submitting Your first Job

 You require a submission script, which is a plain text file with all the instructions for the command you intend to run.
-Create a working directory in your scratch directory:
+Retrieve the example files in your scratch directory from this github repository

 cd ~/localscratch/